Phoscur/oryx-macro-hax/README.md

 ```
 cd path/to/ergodox-macro-hax
+# by default ~/qmk_firmware/moonlander is recommended

 npm install
+npm run get
 ```

 Grab my-illicit-macros.ts and change it to what you need, starting with the absolute directory path `SOURCE_DIR` pointed to the unzipped directory that contains the "keymap.c" file (NOT usually in the root directory!) you noted in step 1.
 Now open my-illicit-macros.ts and modify to match your configuration.